sowasred/portfolio-2-gatsby/src/blogs/post-6.md

 ### Unidirectional data flow and Flux

-One-way data flow is implemented in React, making it simple constract your project.
+One-way data flow is implemented in React, making it simple to construct your project.
 Flux is a UI design or pattern based on a unidirectional data flow and a centralized dispatcher in JavaScript.

 ### Props

 A React component's inputs are called props.
 They're information passed from a parent component to a child component.
-I f you need to change a value in response to user input or a network response you need to use state instead of props.
-Thus, it's important to remember that props can only be read.
-They must not be manipulated with in any way.
+If you need to change a value in response to user input or a network response, you need to use state instead of props.
+Thus, it's important to remember that components can only read props, and child components must not manipulate them in any way.

 ### State

-When the data linked with a component changes over time, it requires state.
-A Projects component, for example, may require selectedProjects in its state, while a BlogPosts component may require fetchedPosts in its state.
-The main distinction between state and props is that props are passed from a parent component, whilst state is controlled by the component.
-A component's props cannot be changed, but it can change its state.
+A React component's inputs are called props, and they're information passed from a parent component to a child component.
+If you need to change a value in response to user input or a network response, you need to use state instead of props.
+Thus, it's important to remember that components can only read props, and child components must not manipulate them in any way.

 <div>
     <img  src="../images/propsstate.png" alt="React Props and State Differences"